Dog Behavior Guide

 Housebreaking Your Dog

 The fastest way to achieve housebreaking is crate training.
-Whether a puppy or adult dog, they should be crated, on a leash, or directly supervised in a confined space, so that they can be taken out at the first sign they need to eliminate, i.e. sniffing the floor, circling or copping a squat.
-Never use wee-wee pads; it trains the dog to go potty inside the house and that is not what you want.
+Whether a puppy or adult dog, they should be crated, on a leash, or directly supervised in a confined space, at all times so that they can be taken out at the first sign they need to eliminate, i.e. sniffing the floor, circling or copping a squat.
+Never use pee pads; it trains the dog to go potty inside the house and that is not what you want.

 If you need help with housebreaking your puppy or older dog, See our Housebreaking Training Guide.